A Polynomial-Time Algorithm for the Next-to-Shortest Path Problem on Positively Weighted Directed Graphs: Reduction to (s,t)-Layered Graphs

 \subsection{From (s,t)-Straight Graphs to (s,t)-Layered Graphs}

 In this subsection, we reduce the next-to-shortest path problem on $(s,t)$-straight graphs to the problem on $(s,t)$-layered graphs.
-In order to measure how close an $(s,t)$-straight graph to being $(s,t)$-layered graph, we define a potential function $\varphi(G)$ ($G$ is an $(s,t)$-straight graph) to estimate how many edges violate the properties of $(s,t)$-layered graphs.).
+In order to measure how close an $(s,t)$-straight graph is to an $(s,t)$-layered graph, we define a potential function $\varphi(G)$ ($G$ is an $(s,t)$-straight graph) to estimate how many edges violate the properties of $(s,t)$-layered graphs.
 In particular, for an $(s,t)$-straight graph $G$, we define:

-By the definition of an $(s,t)$-layered graph, a graph $G$ is $(s,t)$-layered if and only if $G$ is $(s,t)$-straight and $\varphi(G)=0$.
-Given an algorithm $\nspl(G;s,t)$ that can solve the next-to-shortest path problem when $G$ is a $(s,t)$-layered graph, we present a recursive algorithm $\nsps$:
+By~\Cref{def:layered-graph}, a graph $G$ is $(s,t)$-layered if and only if $G$ is $(s,t)$-straight and $\varphi(G)=0$.
+Given an algorithm $\nspl(G;s,t)$ that can solve the next-to-shortest path problem when $G$ is an $(s,t)$-layered graph, we present a recursive algorithm $\nsps$:

 Basically, we consider an edge that violates the properties of the $(s,t)$-layered graph.
 If it is a back-edge, we remove it.
 If it is a forward-edge we subdivide it so that it doesn't violate the property any more.\\$ $\\